 Students may not sell anything at school.
 This includes fundraising items.
-Doing so is a violation of state law.
+Doing so is a violation of state law and items sold on school grounds will result in parent pick up and follow up consequences.

 SPECIAL EDUCATION

 San Elijo Middle School offers a continuum of services to assist students with special needs.
 The resource program provides a collaborative teaching model supporting students in general education classrooms.
 Pullout programs are provided to ensure that special education student needs are met.
 Speech and Language services and Adaptive PE is provided for students who qualify.